-Not only do LEDs fit the bill for the aforementioned consumer considerations, LED performance is also top-notch when compared to its more environmentally-friendly predecessors, CFLs.
+Not only do LEDs fit the bill for the aforementioned consumer considerations, but LED performance is also top-notch when compared to its more environmentally-friendly predecessors, CFLs.
 However, lighting solutions powered by solar energy and schemes that incorporate the use of natural light are also eco-friendly options to consider.
 Let’s take a closer look at the four lighting options consumers consider:

 - LEDs – An abbreviation for Light Emitting Diodes, these lightbulbs are the gold standard of energy efficiency in both private and commercial spaces.
 They not only consume up to 80% less electricity than traditional incandescent light bulbs but offer one of the longest operating lives on the market based on their LED performance, sometimes exceeding 50K hours.

-- CFLs – While Compact Fluorescent bulbs are considered to be 4 times more efficient than incandescent lighting, LED performance still offers a higher energy saving rate.
+- CFLs – While Compact Fluorescent bulbs are considered to be 4 times more efficient than incandescent lighting, LED performance still offers a higher energy-saving rate.

 - Solar Power – Lighting that is powered by renewable sources of energy, like solar, can encompass indoor lighting which draws from grid-tied solar power systems or outdoor solar lights.
-The latter store solar energy in rechargeable cell batteries.
+The latter stores solar energy in rechargeable cell batteries.

 - Natural Lighting – Reducing the need for artificial lighting overall is one of the best steps to reducing energy consumption.
 Removing obstructions or installing windows and skylights can be incorporated into efforts to create a more eco-friendly lighting solution for a dedicated room or space.